stonejr623/snRNA-seq-TE/README.md

 ` proportions.R `

 ### 6. Subtype Identifications
 In the merged dataset, each cell type is reclustered to identify distint molecular subtypes.
 For each subtype, a list of DE and marker genes are generated to determine a specific cell subset (ex: dopaminergic neurons, projection neurons) or a behaviorally driven state (ex: premyelinating oligodendrocytes, stress responding oligodendrocytes).
 For clusters that could not be identified from markers alone, DE genes were input into a pathway analysis software providing GEO and KEGG pathway terms.
-The markers and/or pathway terms informing the naming of each subcluster for downstream processing are detailed in the document 'Subcluster_Identification.pdf' in the 'Resources' tab.
+The markers and/or pathway terms informing the naming of each subcluster for downstream processing are detailed in the document 'subclustering.md' in the 'resources' tab.

 ` subtyping.R `

+### 7. DE Gene Analysis
+Differentially expressed genes, pathways, and transposable elements are detailed in 'de_genes.md'.